Translating Valence: redefining Black male identity

 Urban Institute for Contemporary Arts | Grand Rapids, Michigan

-Translating Valence propagates ideas regarding black masculinity that lie in conjunction with, and opposition to, widely held historical and stereotypical beliefs.
-The title references the psychological theory of emotional valence, which generally refers to values expressed in reference to stimuli, ranging from attractive to aversive.
-While commonly not discussed regarding individuals, it can be argued that stereotypes about black males create negative valence.
-Although valence is said to be intrinsic, the idea of questioning the relevance and objective nature of valence is at play in this exhibition.
+Translating Valence explores ideas surrounding Black masculinity that exist both in alignment with and in opposition to widely held historical and stereotypical beliefs.
+The title references the psychological theory of emotional valence, which describes the value or emotional charge assigned to stimuli, ranging from attractive to aversive.
+While this concept is rarely applied to individuals, one could argue that stereotypes about Black men produce negative valence.
+Although valence is said to be intrinsic, this exhibition questions both its relevance and its objectivity.

 Participating Artists: